Your Partnership Income Tax Questions Answered

 There are a variety of ways partners can set up their shares of ownership in the partnership.
 Some partners may not be share-holding, but most do have shares.
 Some partnerships give a greater share to a general partner who has additional responsibilities, but sometimes this person is paid a salary as an employee.

-You must file by the tax return/tax payment due date above.
-The application is for six months, so you must file your return by September 15.
+You must file by the due date for the tax return, using IRS Form 7004.
+The application is for six months, so you must file your tax return by September 15.

 To file your partnership's federal income tax return you will several documents: